basunia/flutter_archictecture_with_bloc/README.md

-# Flutter architecute with BLoC
+# Flutter Clean architecute with BLoC

 A flutter app that demonstrates clean architecture and that uses bloc library for state management.